 Bible Truth about Tithing

-1. The system of tithing was set up for the Israelites so that the Levites and Priests--who had no other source of income--would be provided for.
+1. The system of tithing was set up for the Israelites so that the Levites and Priests—who were given no land and had no other source of income—would be provided for.
 Under the Old Testament system of tithing, only those involved in agriculture or animal husbandry paid tithe.
 All other professions were exempt.
 Because they received tithes, "both the Levites and priests forfeited all rights to permanent land inheritance inside Israel (Numb.
 18:20-26; Deut.
 12:12; 14:27, 29; 18:1, 2; Josh.
 13:14, 33; 14:3; 18:7; Ezek.
 44:28)."6

 2. The Levitical laws regarding tithing are not applicable to Christians living under the New Covenant: